 “Cecilia Parsberg’s artistic practice have often brought her towards the hazardous and complex but important and necessary political undertaking in speaking about the other, the marginalized or underprivileged of society (engaging both sexual, social and political displacement and suppression in her work), or the underdogs in a political conflict such as the Palestinians; generating challenging works of art, blending documentation and activism, where often the artist herself is present as witness, investigator, mediator, supporter.”
 (2006 Jan-Erik Lundström, BildMuseet, Umeå)

-2004-05, Rinkeby, probably the most well-known suburb to Stockholm, the “first living place” for many immigrants.
-The project is called 4U!
-The meaning and the multiplicity of the word Power was translated by speaking to people.
-We had to make more than hundred conversations becuase in Rinkeby 110-120 languages are spoken.
-A permanent piece was made, a wallpaper covering the walls in “Peoples house” five-storey high building.
-We also made a travelling exhibition, produced by Riksutställningar.
+2004-05, The project is called 4U!
+Made in Rinkeby during three months.
+Rinkeby is probably the most well-known suburb to Stockholm, the “first living place” for many immigrants.
+The meaning of the word Power was translated by speaking to people.
+We had to make more than hundred conversations becuase in Rinkeby 110-120 languages are spoken – is the meaning the same?
+No and Yes.
+A permanent piece was made, a wallpaper covering the walls in “Peoples house” a five-storey high building.
+We also made a travelling exhibition in Sweden, produced by Riksutställningar.

-Now, I continue this research in my doctoral studies, in the project: How do you become a successful beggar in Sweden?
+Now, I continue this research in the project: How do you become a successful beggar in Sweden?

 Border, animation 2012

 See the full length version of the animation at: https://vimeo.com/48511040